michellesit/oceans_2020/README.md

 /catkin_ws/src/gazebo_wifi_plugin/
 /catkin_ws/src/fetch_gazebo_wifi/
 ```
+-->

+I can't get the heatmap from the wifi boxes in gazebo here.
 To replicate my steps:

 ```
-cd /oceans_2020/src/
+cd /catkin_ws/src/
 roslaunch rexrov2_gazebo oceans2020_demo.launch
 ```
-There is a small batch of coke cans in the middle of the lake.
-I'll add more trash, but I wanted to make sure the heatmap worked first before making it look presentable.
 The wifi boxes are on one side of the lake.
 Zoom allll the way out and then look for a white square on one of the flat surfaces around the edge.
 That is where the boxes should be.
 I wanted to make sure the problem wasn't that the wifi signal was underwater.

 I have a feeling that the error is something small.
 The following error message is from the roslaunch output.
 Maybe we just have to move the src code from fetch_gazebo_wifi so it can find the sensor?
 ```